Compilation

 In case a routine is repeated (i.e. has a non-empty repetition

-field), its resources get updated according
+field), its local resource definitions get updated according

-Step 2.5: Resource compilation
+Step 2.7: Resource compilation

-Step 2.6: Output port compilation
+Step 2.8: Output port compilation

-Finally, the output ports are compiled, and the new object representing compiled routine is created.
+The output ports are compiled, and the new object representing compiled routine is created.